Sales Engineer / Solutions Engineer

 SE roles are 45-60 days to offer at senior, longer for staff+.
 Aim for 15 targets, 6 first-rounds, 3 onsites, 1-2 offers.
 Technical-depth gap (can't discuss the stack beyond surface-level) is the #1 rejection reason at senior+.
 Double down on one area of technical depth rather than spreading thin.

-Incognito scans, matches, and applies so you can focus on the interview prep this guide actually teaches.
+Incognito keeps Job Scan, Match Analysis, queue tracking, and paid-tier automation in one place so you can focus on the work this guide actually teaches.